borjauria/Module-1-Project-Iron-Hack/README.md

 ## _How to use it_

-If you want to use it, you can create a _env_, install the libraries that you will find in the requirements.txt file, clone the whole project and use the dataset >borjauria.db to check what I have done with this project.
+If you want to use it, you can create a _env_, install the libraries that you will find in the requirements.txt file, clone the whole project and use the dataset 'borjauria.db' to check what I have done with this project.
 To execute it you will have to open in a console the file _main.py_

 ## _Deployment_